MicrosoftDocs/VBA-Docs/api/Project.Application.TimelineExport.md

 TimelineExport ExportWidth:=916
 ```

-The following statement corresponds to the  **For E-mail** command in the **Copy Timeline** drop-down menu.
+The following statement corresponds to the  **For Email** command in the **Copy Timeline** drop-down menu.
 The actual width of the exported image is 554 pixels.